 When it comes to simple cooking, nothing is easier than tossing a pound of pasta with a jar of marinara sauce.
 But what if I told you there was something just as easy, but with better flavor?
 This bucatini pomodoro recipe requires few ingredients and minimal cooking.

 Flavors of sweet tomato, fragrant garlic, and fresh basil marry with perfectly cooked bucatini.
 The result is pasta at its finest.
 It is creamy from the gently simmered pureed tomatoes and starchy pasta water.
-Finished with pads of rich butter and salty grated Parmesan cheese, this simple pasta is something to behold.
+Finished with pads of rich butter and salty grated Parmesan cheese, this simple pasta is something to behold, especially when paired with my easy garlic butter rolls.

 Why You Will Love This Pasta Recipe